6 Empowering Moments From the 2019 Miss America Competition

 Held at the Jim Whelan Boardwalk Hall in Atlantic City N.J., this year's event was proudly dubbed "Miss America 2.0" and signified the start of a new era, one that promoted a more empowering message.

-For starters, Gretchen Carlson told Good Morning America the Miss America Organization no longer considered the event a pageant, nor did it plan on judging women solely based on their looks.
+For starters, Gretchen Carlson told Good Morning America the Miss America Organization no longer considered the event a pageant, nor did it plan to judge women solely based on their looks.

 "We are no longer a pageant," Carlson, the organization's chairman and former winner, told GMA back in June.
 "We are a competition.
 We will no longer judge our candidates on their outward physical appearance."